Djed Spence: Early life

 Spence is the younger brother of actress Karla-Simone Spence.
-He was born in England and is of Jamaican descent.
+He was born in England to Jamaican parents.

 Club career

 Middlesbrough

 Spence signed for Middlesbrough on 1 July 2018, having previously been with Fulham's academy.
 He made his debut for Middlesbrough in the EFL Cup on 14 August 2018, appearing as a substitute versus Notts County at the Riverside Stadium.
 Spence made his league debut for Middlesbrough in a 1–0 win over Charlton Athletic on 7 December 2019, scoring his first league goal in a 1–0 win against Huddersfield Town on 26 December 2019.

-On 11 January 2020 Spence won EFL Young Player of The Month, following his league debut, first goal and three clean sheets.
+On 11 January 2020 Spence won EFL Young Player of the Month, following his league debut, first goal and three clean sheets.

-Loan to Nottingham Forest
+Nottingham Forest (loan)

 On 1 September 2021, it was announced Spence would join Nottingham Forest on loan for the remainder of the season.
-He scored his first goal for Forest in a 3-0 win over Birmingham City on 2 October.
+He scored his first goal for Forest in a 3–0 win over Birmingham City on 2 October.
 Spence impressed in FA Cup victories over Premier League clubs Arsenal and Leicester City, scoring the fourth in a 4–1 victory over the latter.

 Spence was awarded the EFL Championship Player of the Month award for March 2022 as well as being nominated for the Goal of the Month award following his long range strike against Queens Park Rangers which he was ultimately awarded.
-Having also been nominated for the Championship Young Player of the Season, Spence made it a hat-trick of awards for March 2022 when he won the EFL Young Player of the Month award for the second time in his career.
+Having also been nominated for the Championship Young Player of the Season, Spence made it a hat-trick of awards for March 2022 when he won the EFL Young Player of the Month award for the second time in his career, becoming the first player to win it twice in the process.

 Spence played a vital role in Nottingham Forest's promotion winning side, and was featured in both the EFL Championship Team of the Season and the PFA Championship team of the season.

 Tottenham Hotspur

-On 19 July 2022, Tottenham Hotspur announced the signing of Spence on a five-year deal, for a reported fee of £20 million.
-He made his Tottenham debut on 29 August, coming on as a late substitute in a 2-0 win against Nottingham Forest.
+On 19 July 2022, Tottenham Hotspur announced the signing of Spence on a five-year contract, for a reported fee of £20 million.
+Manager Antonio Conte swiftly disowned the signing, describing Spence as "an investment by the club."
+Spence later revealed that this "shattered [his] confidence."

+Ahead of Tottenham's game against Nottingham Forest on 29 August, Conte praised Spence for his efforts in training; he rewarded him with his Tottenham and Premier League debut, bringing him on as a late substitute in a 2–0 win.
+Further appearances were limited, however: Spence had made just six by the end of January.